sotrh/learn-wgpu/docs/news/pre-0.12/readme.md

 * `State::size` is now `PhysicalSize<u32>` instead of the pre 0.20 `LogicalSize`.
 * `EventsCleared` is now `MainEventsCleared`.

-I may have missed a change, but I made sure that all the examples compile an run, so if you have trouble with your code you can use them as a reference.
+I may have missed a change, but I made sure that all the examples compile and run, so if you have trouble with your code you can use them as a reference.

 ## Changed tutorial examples to use a src directory